outware-mobile/omu-javascript-fundamentals/website/docs/layer-property.md

 [creating-layer.framer](path to creating-layer.framer)

+Congratulations!
+You just create a layer in Framer.

 #### Override a layer's properties

 Can we change the layer we just created to Red ?
-Of course!, to *override* the properties, we just simply reassign the properties by altering our code
+Of course!, to *override* existing properties, we just simply reassign the properties by altering our code

 ```
 layer = new Layer